Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Implementation Evaluation

+{\bf Node and network topology.} We create a overlay network among nodes with the following connectivity.
+Nodes within a shard are pair-wise connected, i.e., form a complete graph.
+In addition, each node is connected to $f+1$ randomly chosen nodes from every other shard.
 We mimic a setting where each node is placed in one of 10 geographical locations across different continents.
 Instead of placing nodes physically there, we use the measured ping latency~\cite{pingDelay} for every pair of locations and then use the Linux~{\sf tc} tool to insert the corresponding delay to every message.
 We maintain the same network topology and network latency for all our experiments.